 Licensed indoor growers, concentrate producers and the dispensary businesses who rely on the latter two, can still be protected!
 If they operate under the strict letter of the law, and are fully compliant, but get audited by their state’s regulator, and FAIL in the audit, they may still be able to recoup their losses.

-Fortunately, their businesses can be saved and their losses covered IF and only IF they have taken out insurance policy coverage with Product Liability from a reputable cannabis-specific insurance agency.
+Fortunately, businesses can be saved, and their losses covered IF and only IF they have taken out insurance policy coverage with Product Liability from a reputable cannabis-specific insurance agency.

 No cannabis business is perfect and even when you are fully compliant and following all of your state government’s regulations, we at Cover Cannabis understand that you can still unknowingly release a “bad batch” into the market.
 When you put your trust in a lab and end up “flying blind” when it falsifies your test results and passes your product for purity, relying on the likelihood your products will never be audited, but ARE, your lab will suffer the consequences.